mcipswitch/momo-app/README.md

 # MomoApp

-A SwiftUI app to log your daily mood.
+A SwiftUI app to log your daily emotion.

 Built using XCode 12.0 beta 3 (SwiftUI 2.0)